Rushmore75/lugo/README.md

 - Makes one RSS feed for the entire site at `/index.xml`
 - Fork of [lugo](https://github.com/LukeSmithxyz/lugo).
 Used for my personal website(s).
 - If you are viewing this on [github.com](https://github.com/Rushmore75/lugo) you are looking at the mirror of [the gitea repo](https://git.oliveratkinson.net/Oliver/lugo).
+- The [post-process.sh](./post-process.sh) script can be ran to generate QR codes for all the urls.
+Which are expected to exist in the <head> tag.
+So the QR code shows up as the preview image in slack / discord / google chat / etc.

 ## Stylesheets